robertmelen/FTPsender/README.md

 ###### How to use the server details within the '.env' file and `main.py`.
-Your file should look like this, just amend with your own credentials and increase varible number with each server you add.
+Your file should look like this, just amend with your own credentials and increase variable number with each server you add.
 ```
 HOST1_NAME1=Personal
 HOST1=ftp.example.com